 Ena Fujita Grapples With Netflix Anime BAKI For New Single DEAD STROKE

-Previously Ena Fujita's music has seen her bash zombified members of clergy, gun down bikini-clad riot police, and take a baseball bat to an inanimate sex-doll.
-Now our favourite singer-songwriting-gravure-idol takes things a step further by grappling with one of anime's most iconic punch 'em-up franchises; BAKI.
-The latest series of the Netflix exclusive brawler, features the title track of Ena Fujita's knock out new single DEAD STROKE as its frantic, riff-fuelled ending theme.
+Previously Ena Fujita's music has seen her bash zombified members of clergy, gun down bikini-clad riot police.
+She's even taken a baseball bat to an inanimate sex-doll.
+Now our favourite singer-songwriting-gravure-idol takes things a step further and grapples with one of anime's most iconic punch 'em-up franchises; BAKI.
+The latest series of the Netflix exclusive brawler, features the title track of Ena Fujita's knock new song DEAD STROKE as its frantic, riff-fuelled ending theme.

 DEAD STROKE is out now as a four-track digital single from JPU Records for download and streaming.
 It includes funky B-side BATHROOM JET CANDY, as well an instrumental version of each song.
 One of the alternative covers for the physical single in Japan also sees Ena Fujita as a manga character, taking on the series' iconic grappler BAKI in battle.

 UPDATE: The official music video has just been released, and sees the bikini rioter brawling on a bus.
 Check out the video.

 Ena Fujita – DEAD STRONG single tracklist

 02. BATHROOM JET CANDY

 Hardworking Ena Fujita spent several years putting out her music independently, performing on the streets with just a guitar, amp and her pink, gem encrusted microphone.
 She also performed at various indie music events and clubs while paying bills as a gravure idol (model).